Enfield (Mass.) Collection, 1800-1939.

 Attorney and UMass alumnus Kenneth R. Feinberg, well known as a mediator, special master of compensation funds, and dedicated public servant, is a longtime devotee of opera and classical music.
 Since his days as a law student in New York in the late 1960s, continuing through his career practicing law in Washington, D.C., Feinberg has regularly attended operas, concerts, musical theater, and other musical performances.
 He has also served as president of the Washington National Opera and led a private opera appreciation group.

-This extensive collection of more than 900 items encompasses a wide range of composers, productions, concerts, companies, and venues, mainly in the United States, with some European performances represented.
+This extensive collection of more than 1,000 items encompasses a wide range of composers, productions, concerts, companies, and venues, mainly in the United States, with some European performances represented.
 Documenting more than four decades of concert- and opera-going, and arranged in rough chronological order according to Feinberg’s numbering system, the programs are searchable by composer in an accompanying card index.
-There is also a small amount of related ephemera, including some vintage programs, as well as two notebooks of handwritten notes.
+There is also a small amount of related ephemera, including some vintage programs.
 Additions to the collection are expected.

 - Musical theater

 - Symphony orchestras

 - Feinberg, Kenneth R., 1945-